NewThe 6-week AI Pilot · Fixed scope. Fixed price. £18k. 4 pilots per quarter. See how it works →

 Automatic response: System restarted the CRM service, cleared the memory leak, and logged the incident.
 Backup monitoring confirmed all data intact.

 Human intervention: None required.
-Engineer received low-priority alert to investigate root cause during business hours.
+Engineer received a low-priority alert to investigate root cause during business hours.

 Business impact: Zero.
 Team arrived to fully functional systems and a brief summary email.